- Things to Do

 View Nature - Itinerary 1 in a larger map

 Located 25 miles east of Salem lies one of Oregon’s most spectacular natural wonders Silver Falls State Park.
 The crown jewel of the Oregon State Park system, Silver Falls is the state’s largest park (9,000 acres) and home to one of America's most impressive waterfall hikes.
 The Trail of Ten Falls is a designated National Recreation Trail and lures photographers, hikers and waterfall enthusiasts alike.
 There are exactly ten falls on this 8.7-mile loop (which can be reduced via two cutoff trails) and many have natural pathways that allow hikers to walk behind the falls for a truly breathtaking perspective.
 Silver Falls also offers opportunities for fishing, swimming, picnicking, mountain biking and overnight camping.
 Campers can get cozy in an RV, tent, rustic cabin or yurt – some of which are also pet-friendly.
 (These lush surroundings served as a backdrop to some of the scenes in the first< Twilight movie and the South Falls had a cameo in Yogi Bear.)

 Visitors to Silver Falls will want to spend time in the historic town of Silverton.
-Enjoy a cocktail and casual fare at the Creekside Grill & Grotto Martini Bar or a fine dining experience at the award-winning Silver Grille Cafe.
+Enjoy a cocktail and casual fare at the Creekside Grill & Grotto Martini Bar.
 Silverton is also home to The Oregon Garden, a stunning 80-acre botanical garden.
 The Gordon House - the only house in Oregon designed by renowned architect Frank Lloyd Wright – also sits on the Garden grounds.
 Guided tours of both The Oregon Garden and the Gordon House are offered regularly.